SerenityOS/serenity/ReadMe.md

 SerenityOS is a love letter to '90s user interfaces with a custom Unix-like core.
 It flatters with sincerity by stealing beautiful ideas from various other systems.

 Roughly speaking, the goal is a marriage between the aesthetic of late-1990s productivity software and the power-user accessibility of late-2000s \*nix.
-This is a system by me, for me, based on the things I like.

-If you like some of the same things, you are welcome to join the project.
-It would be great to one day change the above to say "this is a system by us, for us, based on the things we like." :^)
+This is a system by us, for us, based on the things we like.

-I regularly post raw hacking sessions and demos on [my YouTube channel](https://www.youtube.com/c/AndreasKling/).
+I (Andreas) regularly post raw hacking sessions and demos on [my YouTube channel](https://www.youtube.com/c/AndreasKling/).

 Sometimes I write about the system on [my github.io blog](https://awesomekling.github.io/).